-A traversal specication is well-formed if it determines a source node and a target node, if each concatenation has a meeting point, and if each union of a set of paths preserves the source and the target.
-This is expressed by the predicate WF:
+For a traversal specification to be meaningful, it has to be well-formed.
+A traversal specification is well-formed if it determines a source node and a target node, if each concatenation has a meeting point, and if each union of a set of paths preserves the source and the target.
+Formally, the predicate WF is defined in terms of two functions, Source and Target, which both map a specification to a node.